mud-turtles-2014/palate/README.md

 * [Steph Zhang](https://github.com/stephtzhang)
 * [Jessica Armstrong](https://github.com/jarmstrng)

-The three of us just graduated from [DevBootcamp](http://devbootcamp.com) in NYC.
-Palate is our final project.
+Palate was our final project at [DevBootcamp](http://devbootcamp.com) in NYC.
 We hope you find it useful and fun.
 Happy tasting!